shopsys/shopsys/docs/cookbook/import-categories.md

 Our import works, but not exactly the way we want.
 Categories should be sorted by position in the source data, but right now, when the position of the categories on the same level changes, this change is not propagated.
 It's actually logical.
-Position is not set anywhere, and the relation to the parent do not hold any positional information.
+The position is not set anywhere, and the relation to the parent holds no positional information.

-Fix is not that hard.
+Fix is pretty easy.
 All we need to do is to start sorting categories while importing.

 ```diff